localstack-samples/multi-iac-devops/README.md

 ![Start LocalStack](./docs/img/start-localstack.png "Start LocalStack")

-3. Setup an AWS_PROFILE for LocalStack
+3. Setup an AWS_PROFILE for LocalStack.

 #### Add this to your `~/.aws/config` file